 Give a Maxi Dress a Whirl

-If you’re sick of pants or are more of a girly-girl like Sommar Theodore, try wearing a floor-length dress instead.
+If you’re sick of pants or simply love a feminine style like Sommar Theodore does, try wearing a floor-length dress instead.
 You’ll still be protected from the nip in the air but in a much more flirty way.

 Wear White After Labor Day

-Throw caution to the wind and go all out with head-to-toe white.
+Now that you've dipped your toe in the water, go all out.
 Just remember to keep the fabrics on the heavier side (like cashmere, wool or brocade) to avoid looking like you’re stuck in the summer.